 News: Constant training and new markets.
 This is how we dealt with the Covid-19 emergency.
 The interview with engineer Gaetano Griso, CEO of Punto Netto, a leading company in non-destructive testing that in 2020 implemented its activities in the Renewable Energy sector, mitigating the working hours lost due to the pandemic and keeping the economic crisis that hit Italy in March at bay.

-THE MANAGEMENT OF THE COVID-19 EMERGENCY AND THE ECONOMIC CRISIS IN ITALY
+THE MANAGEMENT OF THE COVID-19 EMERGENCY AND THE ECONOMIC CRISIS

 Mr Griso, how did you manage the Covid-19 emergency within your company and in the delicate activities you continued to carry out in plants around Italy?